Welcome to today's edition of the Rush 24-7 podcast.

 All they could do is heap hate upon the movement and its practitioners.

-So let's get our first break in, come back.
+So, let's get our first break in, come back.

-T plus T E A, T plus nine days.
+T plus, T E A, T plus nine days.

-There's a there's miles to go before we sleep.
+There's miles to go before we sleep.

 Many, many things we must do.